 Awards are available to students enrolled in a New Jersey County or Community College or other college who have been accepted at, and are planning to attend, a New Jersey four-year college or university and will be enrolled as a first semester junior standing (equivalent credit hours).
 Applicants must be studying a construction-related field (i.e. engineering, architecture, construction management and/or design, etc.)

 To be considered for a Construction Roundtable of New Jersey Scholarship, a student must have their application received by deadline date and meet the following criteria:

 NOTE: Scholarship recipients will be required to submit progress reports at the end of each academic year.

 Funds supporting this effort have come from the following sources:

 The CRT has formed a scholarship committee of owner and associate members.
-The Chairman of the committee is responsible for working with the New Jersey Institute of Technology, administrator of the scholarship program.
+The Chairman of the committee is responsible for working with the New Jersey Institute of Technology and other educational colleges and universities as the administrator of the scholarship program.
 The committee is responsible for screening scholarship applications, evaluating applicants and selecting recipients.

 The criteria that the committee evaluates includes: